Back to top

 Prevention of abdominal hernia

-Certain things may increase the pressure inside your tummy or strain your tummy wall.
-These could increase your chances of getting an abdominal hernia.
-You may be able to reduce some of these causes.
+Anything that increases the pressure inside your tummy or strains your tummy wall can increase your chances of developing an abdominal hernia.
+You may be able to reduce some of these risk factors.

 - Regular coughing.
-Find out what’s causing your symptoms and get help to treat them.
+Seek medical help to find out if there’s a cause for your symptoms and get help to treat them.
 Smoking is a common cause of a persistent cough.
 If you’d like help to stop smoking, speak to your pharmacist or GP.

-- Straining on the loo.
-To help prevent constipation, eat plenty of fruit and vegetables and increase your fibre intake.
+- Straining when you poo.
+To help prevent constipation, eat plenty of fruit and vegetables and gradually increase your fibre intake.
 Also make sure you’re drinking enough fluids.

 - Lifting heavy objects.
 Make sure you’re using a correct lifting technique and, if possible, try to find ways to reduce heavy lifting.